pivotal-sydney/whiteboardbot/README.md

-# whiteboardbot
-Whiteboard Slack Bot
+# Whiteboard Slack Bot

 WhiteboardBot is a slack bot that allows users to easily create new entries into whiteboard directly from Slack!

-To improve the user experience of creating entries during your commute to work, by talking to the bot with a set of keywords will allow you to create and update new faces, events, interestings and helps.
+To improve the user experience of creating entries during your commute to work, by talking to the bot with a set of keywords, it will allow you to create and update new faces, events, interestings and helps.

 # Usage
 ## <a name="create">Creating a new Whiteboard Entry